Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Now, that all the GameObjects and ML-Agent components are in place, it is time to connect everything together in the Unity Editor.
-This involves assigning the Brain asset to the Agent, changing some of the Agent Components properties, and setting the Brain properties so that they are compatible with our Agent code.
+This involves assigning the Brain asset to the Agent, changing some of the Agent Component's properties, and setting the Brain properties so that they are compatible with our Agent code.

 1. In the Academy Inspector, add the `RollerBallBrain` and `RollerBallPlayer`